-- 28. European sugar beet growers want to pursue their objective to achieve sustainable, competitive and safe production, respecting health and the environment.
-But the reduction of chemical PPPs does not always and automatically allow to reach this objective if alternative sustainable tools do not exist (see for example the consequences of the ban on neonicotinoids in fighting against aphids and virus yellows).
-Reducing the crop protection toolbox too quickly and too dogmatically will leave farmers unable to protect their crops sustainably against naturally occurring threats. - 29.
-Therefore, CIBE does not support arbitrary quantitative targets: they are not necessary, not achievable and misleading.
-Moreover, if not achieved, they would reinforce divisions and conflicts with society, fuel attacks against farmers and give our third country competitors reasons to criticize and weaken our standards instead for us to be able to promote them. - 30.
-European sugar beet growers have always favoured technological progress, improvement and transformation of their practices.
-CIBE supports further improvement and optimization of the use of IPM and Good Practices, including the reduction of hazardous pesticides, under the condition that objectives and timing be agreed with growers, that technical dead ends are avoided and that it goes hand in hand with the increasing availability of effective and affordable alternative and innovative tools, namely low risk PPPs, biocontrol and unequivocal support for NBTs.
+- 38) European sugar beet growers want to pursue their objective to achieve sustainable, competitive and safe production respecting health and environment.
+But the reduction of chemical PPPs does not always and automatically allow to reach this objective if alternative sustainable tools do not exist (see for example the consequences of the ban of neonicotinoids in fighting against aphids and virus yellows).
+Reducing the crop protection toolbox too quickly and too dogmatically will leave farmers unable to combat sustainably way against naturally occurring threats. - 39) Therefore, CIBE does not support arbitrary quantitative targets: they are not necessary, not achievable and misleading.
+Moreover, if not achieved it would reinforce divisions and conflicts with society, fuel attacks against farmers and give our third country competitors reasons to criticize and weaken our standards instead for us to be in capacity to promote them. - 40) European sugar beet growers have always favoured technological progress, improvement and transformation of their practices.
+CIBE supports further improvement and optimization of the use of IPM and Good Practices, including the reduction of hazardous pesticides, under the condition that objectives and timing be agreed with growers, that technical deadlocks are avoided and that it goes hand in hand with the increasing availability of effective and affordable alternative and innovative tools, namely low risk PPPs, biocontrol and unequivocal support for NBTs.